jcolag/Uxuyu/README.md

 ### Automatic Retrieval

 In the background, **Uxuyu** will retrieve feeds from people you follow, any feeds mentioned in those feeds, and any feeds found in the common twtxt user registries.

+### Caching Posts

+In theory, this will make it faster to start **Uxuyu**.
+In practice, it's probably still buggy and is definitely slower than making HTTP requests, so I can't recommend turning the feature on, unless you're planning to help improve it.

 ## Contributions